List of Shameless (American TV series) characters: Liam Gallagher

 During season 8, he spends more time with his father, who decides to change his ways and sees Liam as his last chance to be a proper father to one of his children.
 Liam is shown to not mind Frank.
 Liam enjoys school, although his education is hindered by his school constantly taking him out of class to promote diversity, causing him to fall behind in his classes until Frank steps in and tells the school to stop taking Liam out of class and educate him, causing his grades to improve.
 Eventually, Frank hits rock bottom and Liam is now used as a lookout for Frank to steal from the rich parents but they still bond.

 In season 9, Liam is expelled from his school as a result of Frank giving various STDs to the mothers of the school, who then passed it to their cheating husbands.
 Liam is sent to public school and is picked on for his upper-class education.
 However, he uses his new intellect to help a classmate with schoolwork for protection from a bully.
 Liam's intellect lets him be placed in sixth grade.
-Liam proves to be the most intelligent, emotionally stable, and mature out of his siblings, who all note he is the only one who is not self-destructive and to not possess any abandonment issues.
+Liam proves to be the most intelligent, emotionally stable, and mature out of his siblings, who all note he is the only one who is not self-destructive and does not possess any abandonment issues.